awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 # Security with Amazon Aurora MySQL<a name="AuroraMySQL.Security"></a>

 Security for Amazon Aurora MySQL is managed at three levels:
 + To control who can perform Amazon RDS management actions on Aurora MySQL DB clusters and DB instances, you use AWS Identity and Access Management \(IAM\)\.
 When you connect to AWS using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS management operations\.
-For more information, see [Authentication and Access Control for Amazon RDS](UsingWithRDS.IAM.md)\.
+For more information, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.

   If you are using an IAM account to access the Amazon RDS console, you must first log on to the AWS Management Console with your IAM account\.
 You then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds](https://console.aws.amazon.com/rds)\.
 + Aurora MySQL DB clusters must be created in an Amazon Virtual Private Cloud \(VPC\)\.
 To control which devices and Amazon EC2 instances can open connections to the endpoint and port of the DB instance for Aurora MySQL DB clusters in a VPC, you use a VPC security group\.
 These endpoint and port connections can be made using Secure Sockets Layer \(SSL\)\.
 In addition, firewall rules at your company can control whether devices running at your company can open connections to a DB instance\.
 For more information on VPCs, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.